bitwarden/sm-kubernetes/README.md

 ### Development

 Open Visual Studio Code to the [src/sm-operator](src/sm-operator) subfolder.
 Opening here will allow all of the Go language extensions, tasks, and launch settings to work correctly.
-Please note that the Visual Studio Code debugger for Go does not work work correctly if you open your workspace via a symlink anywhere in the path.
+Please note that the Visual Studio Code debugger for Go does not work correctly if you open your workspace via a symlink anywhere in the path.
 For debugging to work, you should open it from the full path of the repository.

 The [README](src/sm-operator/README.md) has further details for interacting with and debugging the code.